What Is Dashi?

 - 3 cups water

-- 1 (9g) Awase or Katsuor or Kombu (vegetarian) Dashi packet
+- 1 (9g) Awase (kombu & katsuobushi), Katsuo, or Iriko dashi packet

 - In a medium saucepan, add water and dashi packet (some brand may ask you to add the packet after boiling).
 Start cooking covered over medium high heat.
 After boiling, reduce heat to medium low and simmer for 5 minutes.